alp78/getpymods/README.md

 - IMPORTED: list of all external modules installed
 - STANDARD: list of modules part of the Python standard library
-- POETRY: string to add all external modules in a virtualenv

 USAGE: